realpython/discover-flask/7-transcript.md

 Introduction to Flask, Part 7 - Unit Tests

 It's important to write tests for all code you write, especially when you're learning.
 Why?
-Tests reduce bugs is new features and reduce regressions in your existing code base as you add new features.
+Tests reduce bugs in new features and reduce regressions in your existing code base as you add new features.

 Flask comes equiped with a test client, which allows our tests to mimic actual client requests.
-So requests hit our routes which are handled by the views as they normally would, then the response is sent back to the test.
-In generaly, you write tests to check the response for correctness.
+So requests hit our routes which are handled by the views as they normally would, then the response is sent back to the actual test.
+In general, you write tests to check the response for correctness.

 **

 Activate your virtualenv.
-Open your test editor.
+Open your code editor.
 Let's get to it.

 Create a new file called tests.py.